ikelaiah/threadpool-fp/README.md

 > Parallel processing can improve performance for CPU-intensive tasks that can be executed independently.
 However, not all tasks benefit from parallelization.
 See [Thread Management](#-thread-management) for important considerations.

 > [!NOTE]
-> This library is an experimental project, as I was exploring the concept of thread pools and how to implement them in Free Pascal.
+> This library was originally written to explore the concept of thread pools in Free Pascal.
+It has since grown into a stable, tested implementation suitable for simple parallel processing tasks.
 >
-> Hence, this library is **not suitable** for high-load applications.
-It is designed for simple parallel processing tasks that can be executed in parallel.
+> It is **not designed** for high-load or production-scale applications.
+For those use cases, see the alternatives below.

 > [!TIP]
 >